-The goal of adding a topping to the bun is to create a contrasting mouthfeel when you bite into the soft bun with the crumbly topping at the same time.
+Adding a topping to the bun creates a contrasting mouthfeel when you simultaneously bite into the soft bun with the crumbly topping.
 The feeling is like eating buns and butter cookies in one bite, although this is better!

-The topping of the pineapple bun is what makes it stand out from the clutter.
-(Can’t think of any other bread or bun that has a topping even close to it.)
+The topping of the pineapple bun makes it stand out from the clutter.
+(I can’t think of any other bread or bun with a topping close to it.)

 Here are the steps:

 - Mix the softened butter and sugar to form a buttercream.

 - Add the egg and dry milk powder and combine well.